Randware/Wasome/docs/LANGUAGE-SPECIFICATION.md

 <field-type> <field-name>
 ```

 Methods are regular functions declared inside the struct block.
+All methods have a special `self` variable in their scope, that is a mutable reference to the struct instance itself.

+The `self` parameter does not have to be explicitly specified in the parameter list.

-Methods may receive a special `self` parameter that references the struct instance.
-They are otherwise exactly the same as regular functions.
+These methods are otherwise exactly the same as regular functions.

 Methods and fields can be accessed using the `.` syntax on an instance of a struct.